rust-windowing/softbuffer/README.md

 Overview
 ==

+Enables software rendering via drawing an image straight to a window.

+Softbuffer integrates with the [`raw-window-handle`](https://crates.io/crates/raw-window-handle) crate to allow writing pixels to a window in a cross-platform way while using the very high quality dedicated window management libraries that are available in the Rust ecosystem.

+Alternatives
+==

-As the popularity of the library [minifb](https://crates.io/crates/minifb) shows, it is useful to put a 2D buffer/image on a window in a platform-independent way.
+[minifb](https://crates.io/crates/minifb) also allows putting a 2D buffer/image on a window in a platform-independent way.
 Minifb's approach to doing window management itself, however, is problematic code duplication.
 We already have very high quality libraries for this in the Rust ecosystem (such as [winit](https://crates.io/crates/winit)), and minifb's implementation of window management is not ideal.
 For example, it occasionally segfaults on some platforms and is missing key features such as the ability to set a window icon.
 While it would be possible to add these features to minifb, it makes more sense to instead use the standard window handling systems.

-Softbuffer integrates with the [raw-window-handle](https://crates.io/crates/raw-window-handle) crate to allow writing to a window in a cross-platform way while using the very high quality dedicated window management libraries that are available in the Rust ecosystem.

 What about [pixels](https://crates.io/crates/pixels)?
 Pixels accomplishes a very similar goal to Softbuffer, however there are two key differences.
 Pixels provides some capacity for GPU-accelerated post-processing of what is